toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Lob TUI](https://github.com/pythops/lobtui) - TUI for lobste.rs website.
 * [lspp](https://github.com/terroo/lspp) - An alternative to the `ls` command with display of icons of files and folders and with colors.
 * [medium-cli](https://github.com/djadmin/medium-cli) - Medium for Hackers - Read [medium.com](https://medium.com/) stories in the terminal.
+* [meow](https://github.com/datsfilipe/meow) - Uses Neovim text editor to print highlighted text in the terminal like cat, bat, etc., but using Neovim it allows to be more configurable, since it uses Lua.
 * [moulti](https://github.com/xavierog/moulti) - Moulti is a CLI-driven Terminal User Interface (TUI) displaying arbitrary outputs inside visual, collapsible blocks called steps.
 * [mplayer](http://www.mplayerhq.hu/design7/news.html) - One of the most popular video/audio players around, plays most audio and video formats (using ASCII characters) in the shell, provides a GUI for graphical visualization.
 * [mpv](https://mpv.io/) - A cross-platform media player with many features such as frame timing, MKV chapters and subtitles.
 It is a responsive video player with minimal layout customizable with themes.
 A good alternative media player to VLC since it can handle almost all the media formats as VLC, but using much less resources.